 Proper insulation

-Most Rvers will rarely use their heater once an RV is properly insulated.
+Most Rovers will rarely use their heater once an RV is properly insulated.
 This is a sure way to use less propane, save money, and protect pipes and batteries.

 Investing in an RV skirt will bring warmth into your RV.
-Ensure that you insulate your windows by closing the shades and using a plastic film.
-Asides from that, you can install insulated covers on your windows.
+Ensure you insulate your windows by closing the shades and using a plastic film.
+Aside from that, you can install insulated covers on your windows.

-Seasoned RVers understand the importance of traveling light and packing the right gears during each season.
-Some must-have gears include a snow shovel, electric blankets, vent insulator pillows, and handwarmer pockets.
+Seasoned RVers understand the importance of traveling light and packing the right gear during each season.
+Some must-have equipments include a snow shovel, electric blankets, vent insulator pillows, and handwarmer pockets.

-You can also download mobile apps to stay up to date with weather and road conditions.
+You can also download mobile apps to stay updated with weather and road conditions.
 These apps will also come in handy to prevent accidents and unnecessary delays.

 Check your tires

-Try replacing your regular RV tries with snow tires if you’re planning to travel in winter.
-In case you decide to get snow chains instead, take necessary precautions.
+Try replacing your regular RV with snow tires if you plan to travel in winter.
+In case you decide to get snow chains instead, take the necessary precautions.
 Drive slowly and with caution because there’s no need to be in a rush.

 Your water heater will offer ample comfort during the freezing period as you travel in your RV.
 The major downside of relying solely on the onboard heating system is that it may lack the capacity to offer warmth throughout the trip.
 This is why you should book a campground that has electricity.